gantry/docs/pages/01.gantry5/02.configure/03.settings/docs.md

 ![Atom Settings](atomsettings.png) {.border .shadow}

 Atoms are a lot like particles in that they are typically small, modular features you can apply to an outline via the **Layout** administrative panel.
 The difference is that Atoms, unlike Particles, do not render on the frontend in a way the visitor can see.
-This makes Atoms a perfect place for scripted tasks such as adding Google Analytics or applying custom CSS and JavaScript.
+This makes Atoms a perfect place for CSS or JavaScript such as adding Google Analytics or applying custom CSS and JavaScript.

 The **Atom Settings** area of the **Settings** administrative panel gives you the ability to quickly and easily manage and configure these atoms to meet your individual needs.
 For example, you could add your **UA Code** to the **Google Analytics** Atom which is then applied by default to outlines you have placed the **Google Analytics** Atom in the **Layout** administrative panel for.